The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Results

+The following analysis focuses on additional qualitative feedback specifically on the two augmented sound conditions, \textit{Functional} and \textit{Spatial}, which are of primary interest to this study.

+\textbf{Sound Condition Design Attributes:} Figure \ref{fig:experimentC_likert_augmented_conditions} illustrates the distribution of participant responses to four Likert-scale items assessing perceptions of the sound designs in the two augmented conditions (\textit{Functional} and \textit{Spatial}).
+For the \textit{Functional} condition, most participants agreed that the sounds were perceptually distinguishable; however, a comparatively smaller proportion reported confidence in interpreting the semantic meaning or communicative intent of the individual sounds.
+Responses regarding pleasantness exhibited substantial variability, indicating heterogeneous subjective evaluations.

+In contrast, responses for the \textit{Spatial} condition showed stronger agreement overall, with a larger proportion of participants indicating that the sounds were interpretable, distinguishable, and communicative.
+Despite this general trend, response distributions remained relatively broad, suggesting individual differences in perception and preference.
+Notably, an overwhelming majority of participants rated the \gls{aar} sound design as pleasant, pointing to a consistently positive affective assessment of this condition.

-In Experiment A, one-way ANOVAs revealed no significant differences between the four conditions across perceptual scales: Associated Effect (p = 0.126), Distracted (p = 1.000), Colocate (p = 0.732), and Like (p = 2.662) (Figure \ref{fig:experimentAresults}).
-In Experiment B, accuracy generally declined with increasing scene complexity, with Scene 1 at 95\% and 93\%, Scene 2 at 84\% and 86\%, and Scene 3 at 74\% and 78\% across trials (Figure \ref{fig:experimentBresults}).
-In Experiment C, post-trial surveys revealed no statistically significant differences across Warmth (p = 0.205), Competence (p = 0.384), or Discomfort (p = 0.081).
-However, exploratory post-hoc comparisons suggested emerging trends: participants rated the \textit{Spatial} condition as warmer (p = 0.090) and less discomforting (p = 0.042) than the \textit{Consequential} condition, and reported slightly lower discomfort in the \textit{Spatial} condition compared to the \textit{Functional} condition (p = 0.052) (Figure \ref{fig:experimentCresults}).
-Thematic coding of post-experiment survey responses summarized in Table \ref{tab:thematic_coding_sounds} showed that participants primarily associated the \textit{Functional} sounds with communicating robot movement, task progress, and readiness for interaction, whereas the \textit{Spatial} sounds conveyed these functions plus calming effects and more precise directional cues.
+\textbf{Perceived Sound Condition Function:} Thematic coding of post-experiment survey responses regarding the perceived function of the two augmented sound conditions summarized in Table \ref{tab:thematic_coding_sounds} showed that participants primarily associated the \textit{Functional} sounds with communicating robot movement, task progress, and readiness for interaction, whereas the \textit{Spatial} sounds conveyed these functions plus calming effects and more precise directional cues.
 The six distinct cues in \textit{Functional} mapped to three functions, while the single continuous musical piece in \textit{Spatial} mapped to five functions, highlighting the potential for spatial sounds to serve both functional and transformative roles in \gls{hri}.
 Overall, 12.2\% of participants preferred the \textit{Consequential} condition, 31.7\% preferred the \textit{Functional} condition, and 56.1\% preferred the \textit{Spatial} condition.